networkinstitutevu/CFH-code-for-humanity/README.md

 To ensure a consistent, scalable, and efficient development process, this repository requires following some contribution rules for overall collaboration, commit messages, branches, forks, pull requests, and issues.

-We expand the repository / collaboration e zrules in [Repository Rules Page](repository-rules.md).
+We expand the repository / collaboration rules in [Repository Rules Page](repository-rules.md).

 <br>